 It’s important to prepare for this change, and make sure it will ultimately prove positive for you.
 Remember to bulk up your CV with the right qualifications and experience.
 You’ll be competing with pretty much everyone else on the web, meaning you need to work even harder to make yourself the perfect candidate.
 You need to build a personal brand to become that “superstar” companies on the other side of the world want to hire.

-Keep it tuned to Android Authority’s new Future Jobs section to learn precisely how to do that and prepare yourself for the brave new world!
-We’ll be exploring how to make the most of this new economy, and what to make of some of the most promising “future jobs” that you can begin training for right now.
+Keep it tuned to Android Authority’s Future Jobs section to learn precisely how to do that and prepare yourself for the brave new world!
+We’ll be exploring how to make the most of this new gig economy, and how to train yourself for those jobs that will be in high demand in the coming decades.